YannickKae/Financial-Market-Regime-Classification/README.md

 ### Methods

-- **Logistic Regression** (LPB): This is one of the most fundamental models, especially for binary classification problems, such as the one in this case.
+- **Logistic Regression** (LR): This is one of the most fundamental models, especially for binary classification problems, such as the one in this case.
 The basic principle is to use a sigmoid function to model the probability of occurrence of a particular class y, given X. The sigmoid function takes real numbers as input and outputs values in the range [0, 1], allowing the output to be interpreted as a probability.

 $$ P(Y=1|X) = \frac{1}{1 + e^{-(\beta_0 + \beta_1 X_1 + \beta_2 X_2 + ... + \beta_n X_n)}} $$